MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-records.md

 ---

-# Migrate configuration for routing, capacity profiles, queues, intake rules, and workstreams
+# Migrate routing rulesets, capacity profiles, queues, intake rules, and workstreams

 This article discusses the procedures you must follow to export and import configuration data for:
 - skill-based routing rulesets